TomerTTB/Atera/README.md

 **tests folder:**

-The run spec (test) files are located under the tests folder.
+Playwright calls test files as 'spec', the spec files are located under the tests folder. with the convention of 'xxx.spec.ts'

 <br>